Whenever we read about frugality, we find a lot about what “not” to buy. Well, I’m going to tell you what you should buy.

 Peanut Butter – It keeps a long time and is always handy.
 Stored in a cool dry area it’ll last at least two years.

 Baking Supplies – Flour, sugar, baking powder, yeast, chocolate chips and other baking essentials go on sale a couple of times a year.
-If you stock up on flour, freeze it then seal it tightly in plastic wrap before putting it in the cupboard.
+If you stock up on flour, freeze it, then seal it tightly in plastic wrap before putting it in the cupboard.
 It’s a good idea to put flour in the freezer at least 24 hours when you bring it home.
-Cooties.
+Because cooties.
 Nuf said.

 Canned Tuna – Tuna is a very healthy protein to have on hand.
 Go beyond the sandwich and enjoy this versatile ingredient in salads, pasta salads, wraps, soups, casseroles, tuna cakes and croquettes, made into dips and small bites as an appetizer.
-Low, low carb and low price; this is some handy stuff.
+It’s good source of omega-3 fatty acids and high in protein.
+Low calories, low carb and low price; this is some handy stuff.

 Diva Tip – Take notes.
 It helps if you know the regular prices of items so you know if you’re getting a good deal.
 I always recommend you keep a little note pad with you when you shop and record the prices of the items you use regularly.